 If you like the sound of Spyfall, but you’re bad at bluffing, this game is for you.
 A Fake Artist Goes to New York is another hidden role game, but you let your pens do the talking.
 One person comes up with an idea of something everyone has to collectively draw, based on a particular theme.
 For example they might pick ‘Movies’ as the theme and the idea might be ‘Jurassic Park’.

-This game will have you chuckling and baffled at each other’s contributions, and you’ll be scratching your head at your teammates’ interpretations of the idea.
+This game will have you chuckling and baffled at each other’s contributions.
+You’ll be scratching your head at your teammates’ interpretations of the idea.
 Once the drawing is complete, everyone will vote on who they think the Fake Artist is.
 If the Fake Artist gets caught, they have a chance to still win the game if they’re able to guess what the doodle is supposed to be.
-A wonderful quirk of this game is that you’re left with some truly wacky pictures at the end of each round, which make a nice memento of the games you’ve played.
+A wonderful quirk of this game is that you’re left with some truly wacky pictures at the end of each round.
+This makes a nice memento of the games you’ve played.

 The Resistance: Avalon

-In The Resistance Avalon you’ll all go on a quest together, but some of you will be good and others will be evil.
+In The Resistance Avalon you’ll all go on a quest together.
+Some of you will be good and others will be evil.
 The job of the evil ones will be to sabotage the quest.

-Players are secretly dealt their role, then everyone makes a fist, holds it out in front of themselves, and closes their eyes.
-The baddies will open their eyes so they know who their co-conspirators are, then they put their thumbs down and close their eyes again.
+Players are secretly dealt their role, everyone makes a fist, holds it in front of themselves, and closes their eyes.
+The baddies will open their eyes so they know who their co-conspirators are.
+Then they put their thumbs down and close their eyes again.
 One player takes the role of Merlin, and they’ll open their eyes to see who the evil ones are.
 Then everyone takes their hands away and opens their eyes, ready to start the game.

-In turns, players will go on a quest and decide which players they want to take with them.
 The group discusses whether they agree on who should go, depending on who they suspect of being good guys or bad guys.
 This becomes increasingly clear as the game progresses.
-Merlin will try to steer the good guys away from taking bad guys along, but will need to do so subtly so as not to reveal their own role.
+Merlin will try to steer the good guys away from taking bad guys along.
+You will need to do so subtly so as not to reveal their own role.

-Once the quest begins, the players who’ve been selected to go along each have a success or fail token, which they play secretly.
+Once the quest begins, the players who’ve been selected to go along have a success or fail token.
+They play these secretly.
 If more success tokens are played than failure tokens, the mission succeeds, and vice versa.
 Based on how many failure tokens are played, the group can start to deduce who might be evil.

 The good guys win the game if three out of five missions succeed, but the bad guys have a chance to steal victory if they can assassinate Merlin by guessing which player had this role.